-Table of Contents .
-2
+Table of Contents 2

-1. Executive Summary .
-3
+1. Executive Summary

-2. Demonstration Description .
-4
+2. Demonstration Description

-Evaluation Objective .
-5
+Evaluation Objective5

-Timeline and Progress to Date .
-5
+Timeline and Progress to Date5

-3. Evaluation Design and Methods .
-6
+3. Evaluation Design and Methods

 Goal 1.
-Effect of Managed Care on HCBS Population Outcomes: Improve the health outcome for individuals under 21 receiving HCBS (HCBS Child/Youth) with access to the Medicaid managed care delivery system.
+Effect of Managed Care on HCBS Population Outcomes: Improve the health outcomes for individuals under 21 receiving HCBS (HCBS Child/Youth) with access to the Medicaid managed care delivery system

 Goal 2.
-Effect of Timely Access to Early and Periodic Screening, Diagnostic, and Treatment Benefits: Improved timely access to the additional Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefits that address early behavioral health needs and health need of children will improve health outcomes and long-term financial savings ds
+Effect of Timely Access to Early and Periodic Screening, Diagnostic, and Treatment Benefits: Improved timely access to the additional Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefits that address early behavioral health needs and health needs of children will improve health outcomes and long-term financial savings

 Goal 3.
-Effect of Access to HCBS: Increase appropriate access to the uniform HCBS benefit package for children who meet level of care criteria to achieve improved health outcomes while recognizing that children's needs, including the duration, scope, and frequency of services, change over time 17
+Effect of Access to HCBS: Increase appropriate access to the uniform HCBS benefit package for children who meet level of care criteria to achieve improved health outcomes while recognizing that children's needs, including the duration, scope, and frequency of services, change over time

 Goal 5.
-Effect of Access to Health Home Model: Improve access to the integrated Health Home model for all children to improve the coordination of care for children and increase access to services 18
+Effect of Access to Health Home Model: Improve access to the integrated Health Home model for all children to improve the coordination of care for children and increase access to services

-4. Findings 21
+4. Findings

-5. Policy Implications 22
+5. Policy Implications

-6. Interactions with Other State Initiatives 22
+6. Interactions with Other State Initiatives

-Appendix A. Tentative Evaluation Timeline and Milestones 23
+Appendix A. Tentative Evaluation Timeline and Milestones